-The Legal and Compliance Departments are organized to assist all Managers in the roll out and implementation of the principles it contains.
+The Legal and Compliance Departments are organized to assist all Managers in the roll out and implementation of the principles contained in the Compliance Documentation.

 Within the Legal, Compliance and Risks Department, the Compliance Team develops the necessary tools and assists the Managers as well as the Legal and Compliance Departments of the Entities.